CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Methodology

 \subsubsection{Self-Enhancement with Optional User-Guidance}

 While one round of editing produces optimal creative outputs, further refinement can enhance creativity.
 In the self-enhancement phase, all agents iteratively refine the edited image, $I_e$ with optional human intervention.
 Given a maximum of $K$ iterations, each edited image $I_k$ is evaluated by the \textit{Critic} to compute its $CI$.
-When $CI < S_{\epsilon}$, the \textit{Refinement Stategist}, $A_5$ identifies the low scoring creative dimensions and proposes a refinement plan to enhance the corresponding weak dimensions, which the \textit{Prompt Architect} $A_2$ uses to refine the editing prompt, $P_e$ as follows:

-where $\Delta P$ represents the prompt adjustment that amplify specific creativity dimensions based on their evaluation scores and $P_r$ is the refined creativity prompt.
-The refined prompt is used by the \textit{Generative Executor} $A_3$ to regenerate an improved image using:
+When $CI < S_{\epsilon}$, the \textit{Refinement Strategist}, $A_5$ identifies the low scoring creative dimensions and proposes a refinement plan to enhance the corresponding weak dimensions, which the \textit{Prompt Architect} $A_2$ uses to refine the editing prompt, $P_e$ as follows $ P_r = P_e + \Delta P $ where $\Delta P$ represents the prompt adjustment that amplify specific creativity dimensions based on their evaluation scores and $P_r$ is the refined creativity prompt.
+The refined prompt is used by the \textit{Generative Executor} $A_3$ to regenerate an improved image using $I_{r} = G(P_r, I_k)$.

 The process iterates until $CI \geq S_{\epsilon} \quad \text{or} \quad k \geq K$, where $K$ is the maximum allowed iterations and $I_k$ is an intermediate creative image.
 Users can provide real-time instructions to enhance creativity, which the \textit{Prompt Architect} integrates into the evolving prompt, while the \textit{Refinement Strategist} ensures artistic coherence.
-The final goal is:

-where $I_c$ is the final optimized image, achieved through iterative refinement of the refined current image, $I_r$.
+The final goal is $ \max_{I_c} \mathbb{E} [CI(I_r)]$ where $I_c$ is the final optimized image, achieved through iterative refinement of the refined current image, $I_r$.